akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Alfsige nodded toward the ford.
 “The only dry crossing for miles.
 In my grandsire’s time, the Danes tried to force it.
 They were pinned in the silt before they could find dry footing.”
 He glanced at Harold, a glint in his eye.
 “Though I suppose some Danes turned out all right.”

 Harold snorted but said nothing.
+It was no offence to a man who had known these people all his life and had no need to fill a silence that was already full of history.

 They passed the millpond, the leat, the smithy again.
 By the end, Godfrey’s boots were caked with mud, his tunic torn at the elbow, and a bramble scratch bled across the back of his hand.
 But he knew the boundary now – not just the stones and oaks, but the history under them.
 The old barrow, the Roman pits, the Norman church, the Saxon crypt.
 The iron that kept the King’s huntsmen mounted.
 The river that fed the meadows.
 The road that carried their dues to the castle.